MohElaghory/Traffic-Sign-Classification/README.md

 The dataset contains less than 1000 images of five types of traffic signs.
 It is further classified into 5 different classes.
 The dataset is high varying, some of the classes have many images while some classes have few images.

 #### **Content**
-**Note**   The Accuracy is not good due to lack of data, but just here I want to proof of concept, not more.
+**`Note`**   the Accuracy is not good due to lack of data, but just here I want to proof of concept, not more.

 { 'stop trafic sign' -> 0,